 How will I know if my child is ready for copywork?

-When kids can fluently write, then they can begin copywork.
-If copywork takes longer than 10-15 minutes, they may not be ready for it.
+When kids have developed the fine motor skills to write fluently, then they can begin practicing copywork.
+If a copywork lesson takes a beginning student longer than 10-15 minutes, they may not be ready for it.
 This should not be a strenuous practice for them.

 What are some good sources for copywork?